These days in History – August 11-14

 Hussein was proclaimed King of the Hashemite Kingdom of Jordan upon his father’s abdication.
 King Hussein had been a great stabilizing influence for Jordan and is perhaps best remembered for his efforts to bring peace in the Middle East.
 Sadly, the hugely respected and loved Monarch passed away in 1999, before seeing the resolution.
 He was succeeded by his eldest son, King Abdullah II of Jordan.
 He is also survived by 11 natural children, an adopted daughter, 21 grandchildren and an adopted granddaughter.

-Tagged Alexei I, Armenia, Birth, Christian III, Cleopatra VII, Death, Francis II, King Hussein, Louis XVI, Pope Pius II, Queen Sirikit, Yongle Emperor.
+Tagged Alexei I of Russia, Armenia, Birth, Christian III of Denmark and Norway, Cleopatra VII of Egypt, Death, Francis II Holy Roman Emperor, King Hussein of Jordan, Louis XVI of France, Pope Pius II, Queen Sirikit of Thailand, Yongle Emperor.